As I tell people that I have been investing most of my time in the Rust programming language in the last year, people ask me: Why?

 Technical aspects

 Rust is primarily in the space of C/C++, but it has a lot of aspects that make it similar to the dynamic languages I've used in the last 30 or so years.
-(Perl, Python, Ruby, Javascript, PHP).
+(Perl, Python, Ruby, JavaScript, PHP).

 You have to be a lot more aware of anything that can go wrong in your application.
-Something that's too easy in the dynamic langages to skip.
+Something that's too easy in the dynamic languages to skip.
 Thus it is harder to write in Rust than in the dynamic languages, but the result is much less error-prone.

 Economic aspects